Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 Cost: 1,150 yen ($7.70 USD).
 You can pay with your Suica card.

 Check the schedule on Navitime.
 In the morning it comes every 30 minutes, but then goes to once every hour after a certain time.
+This bus often doesn’t show up on Google Maps.

-2. By Train and Bus
+2. By Train and Bus (What I Did)

 This is the route I took going there, which wasn’t complicated but a direct bus is always best and both were around the same cost.